India says internet is being restored to Kashmir, but no social media | DW | 25.01.2020

 After a months-long internet blackout, Indian authorities said that Kashmir residents can now go online under strictly controlled conditions.
 The users can visit only about 300 websites and cannot access social media.

-Kashmiris regained access to Google, Amazon, and Netflix after the Indian government ended the five-and-a-half-month internet blackout on Saturday.
+Kashmir is back online, according to Indian officials, following a five-and-a-half-month internet blackout.
 However, the authorities limited internet traffic to only 301 websites pre-approved by the government and allowed only low-speed 2G mobile connections for mobile users.
+Starting on Saturday, Kashmiris should have access to Google, Amazon, and Netflix, but not to any social media sites that allow "peer-to-peer" communications.

 "It's good some internet access has been restored but it's so slow I'm hardly able to access anything and social media is also off-limits," Raashid Ahmad, a university student, told the AFP news agency.